Cemiplimab: History

 The safety and efficacy of cemiplimab was studied in two open label clinical trials.
 A total of 108 participants (75 with metastatic disease and 33 with locally advanced disease) were included in the efficacy evaluation.
 The study's primary endpoint was objective response rate, or the percentage of participants who experienced partial shrinkage or complete disappearance of their tumor(s) after treatment.
 Results showed that 47.2 percent of all participants treated with cemiplimab had their tumors shrink or disappear.
 The majority of these participants had ongoing responses at the time of data analysis.

 The US Food and Drug Administration (FDA) granted the application of cemiplimab breakthrough therapy and priority review designations.
-The FDA granted the approval of cemiplimab-rwlc to Regeneron Pharmaceuticals, Inc.
+The FDA granted the approval of cemiplimab-rwlc to Regeneron Pharmaceuticals.

 In November 2022, the FDA approved cemiplimab in combination with platinum-based chemotherapy for adults with advanced non-small cell lung cancer with no EGFR, ALK, or ROS1 aberrations.

 In October 2025, the indication for cemiplimab was expanded to include the adjuvant treatment of adults with cutaneous squamous cell carcinoma at high risk of recurrence after surgery and radiation.
 The efficacy was evaluated in C-POST (NCT03969004), a randomized, double-blind, multi-center, placebo-controlled trial in 415 participants with cutaneous squamous cell carcinoma at high risk of recurrence after surgery and radiation.
 Participants were required to complete adjuvant radiation therapy within two to ten weeks of randomization.
 The study excluded participants with autoimmune disease requiring systemic immunosuppressant agents within five years, a history of solid organ transplant, prior allogeneic or autologous stem cell transplantation, uncontrolled HIV, hepatitis B or hepatitis C infection, or an Eastern Oncology Group performance status ≥ 2.
 Participants were randomized (1:1) to receive cemiplimab-rwlc or placebo.